juandelima/Bank-Api-Moota-Python-/README.md

 Okeyy, it's the tutorial time ... ^ - ^

 You must create an account on the moota platform, click <a href="https://moota.co/" target="__blank">https://moota.co/</a>.
 After you create an account, you will be directed to the Moota dashboard.
 After that, register your bank account by clicking 'Add Bank Account'.
 And will be directed to the form to fill in your bank account.
 To be able to add your bank account, you must first buy points or you can use the 'NEWUSER' promo code for new moota users.
-But the moota API cannot display your account balance and transfer when you first register your bank account.
-The Moota will display your account balance and transfer when you make a transaction.
+But the moota API cannot display your account balance and mutation when you first register your bank account.
+The Moota will display your account balance and mutation when you make a transaction.

 After you have finished registering your bank account, it's time we use the moota API click <a href="https://app.moota.co/developer/docs" target="__blank">https://app.moota.co/developer/docs</a>.
 Okay, this time we will display account balances and mutations.